datawhores/OF-Scraper/README.md

 # Please Update to 3.11.6
-As the api has changed older version are no longer viable
+As the API has changed older version are no longer viable

 # For auth issues